SUMUKHA-PK/Remote-device-controlling/README.md

 Contributions and Stylings :
 * Proper javascript / typescript stylings
 * Use **4 TABS** and not spaces for indentation
+* Create your own branch for each issue and merge the branch

 ## :thumbsup: !
 All set to go